NOW ENROLLING for 2023 Classes!

 Upon completion of this single course you will receive a certificate of completion in medical terminology as well as a certificate of completion from the Medical Administrative Assistant / Billing and Coding Specialist program.
 You will also qualify to sit for the National Certification exam through NHA (National Healthcareer Association) for both Certified Medical Administrative Assistant and Certified Billing and Coding Specialist.

 When Medical Administrative Assistant /Billing& Coding Specialist and Clinical Medical Assisting are taken in conjunction, there will be only one registration fee AND only one-160 hour externship will be required.
-Tuition for the second of the two courses taken will also be reduced by $200.00.
+Tuition for the second of the two courses taken will also be reduced.
 Call us for details!

 Upon successful completion of the course, the student should be able to